MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/connect-to-local-web-services.md

 ### Android

-Xamarin applications running on Android can use the managed `HttpClientHandler` network stack, or the native `AndroidClientHandler` network stack.
+Xamarin applications running on Android can use the managed `HttpClient` network stack, or the native `AndroidClientHandler` network stack.
 By default, new Android platform projects use the `AndroidClientHandler` network stack, to support TLS 1.2, and use native APIs for better performance and smaller executable size.
 For more information about Android network stacks, see [HttpClient Stack and SSL/TLS Implementation selector for Android](~/android/app-fundamentals/http-stack.md).

 ## Specify the local machine address